cerc-io/stack-orchestrator/stacks/mobymask/README.md

 # MobyMask

 The MobyMask watcher is a Laconic Network component that provides efficient access to MobyMask contract data from Ethereum, along with evidence allowing users to verify the correctness of that data.
-The watcher source code is available in [this repository](https://github.com/cerc-io/watcher-ts/tree/main/packages/mobymask-watcher) and a developer-oriented Docker Compose setup for the watcher can eb found [here](https://github.com/cerc-io/mobymask-watcher).
+The watcher source code is available in [this repository](https://github.com/cerc-io/watcher-ts/tree/main/packages/mobymask-watcher) and a developer-oriented Docker Compose setup for the watcher can be found [here](https://github.com/cerc-io/mobymask-watcher).
 The watcher can be deployed automatically using the Laconic Stack Orchestrator tool as detailed below:

 ## Deploy the MobyMask Watcher
 The instructions below show how to deploy a MobyMask watcher using laconic-stack-orchestrator (the installation of which is covered [here](https://github.com/cerc-io/stack-orchestrator#install)).